Vaseemes/azrouter_HA/README.md

 # AZrouter_HA<br>
 Two very basic Python scripts that are reading values from AZrouter device and are adding them to HomeAssistant.<br>
 <br>
-**!!!THESE SCRIPTS ARE NOT RUNNING IN THE HOMEASSISTANT.
-YOU CAN START THEM UP ON SEPARATE WINDOWS MACHINE/SERVER AND LEAVE THEM RUNNING!!!**<br>
+**!!!
+THESE SCRIPTS ARE NOT RUNNING IN THE HOMEASSISTANT.
+YOU CAN START THEM UP ON SEPARATE WINDOWS MACHINE/SERVER AND LEAVE THEM RUNNING !!!**<br>

 ## **Requirements**<br>
 Mozilla Firefox installed<br>